 DC 20: Though hellfire itself is anathema to good, not all who wield it are evil.
 Some manage to temper the corrupting effects with a strong will and steadfast resolve.
 The mightiest among them even bend hellfire to serve the forces of good.
 Hellfire warlocks are reclusive.
 They refrain from revealing themselves to the public, lurking at the fringes of society and only emerging when circumstances demand it.
 Player characters trying to locate a hellfire warlock need to succeed on a DC 25 Gather Information check.
 If a PC looks for a hellfire warlock in a community whose alignment is predominantly evil, he gains a +2 circumstance bonus on the check.

-HELLFIRE WARLOCKS IN THE GAME

-A hellfire warlock is a natural extension of the warlock class.
+HELLFIRE WARLOCKS IN THE GAME A hellfire warlock is a natural extension of the warlock class.
 One can be a new agent in the armies of the Nine Hells or an established occultists who dabbles in the forbidden.
 Hellfire warlocks are particularly attractive to players who enjoy playing antiheroes.

 This prestige class grants access to otherwise forbidden abilities.
 This class is also specifically intended for the warlock class, enabling you to expand this potent class in new directions.

-As written, a hellfire warlock serves as an extension of the warlock class from Complete Arcane.
+Adaptation As written, a hellfire warlock serves as an extension of the warlock class from Complete Arcane.
 If you don't use this class, you can adapt this prestige class for use with other characters.

-Galena Todrick, a bellfire warlock

-themselves in the minds of most folk.
-Hence, most hellfire warlocks conceal their natures, using their infernal powers only when forced.

-So long as a hellfire warlock maintains her anonymity, she finds others are indifferent.
-Those who become aware of her capabilities immediately become unfriendly, seeing her as a menace.
-This animosity extends even to evil creatures, which are often unsure what to make of such a curious character-or see her as a rival to be destroyed.
 Exchange the invocations requirement with the ability to cast fireball.
 Instead of improving invocations known, the hellfire warlock improves the character's arcane spellcasting ability by one level per class level.
 Instead of gaining hellfire blast, the character can deal an extra 1d6 points of damage per class level with evocation spells that deal damage.
 This ability costs the character 1 point of Constitution just like the hellfire blast class feature.
 The character gains the fire resistance, hellfire infusion, and hellfire shield abilities as normal.

-Since hellfire warlocks often give in to evil temptations, player characters are most likely to encounter these characters as adversaries.
+Sample Encounter Since hellfire warlocks often give in to evil temptations, player characters are most likely to encounter these characters as adversaries.
 A hellfire warlock might be part of a powerful strike force employed by a fiendish enemy of the PCs to eliminate the threat they pose.
 EL 13: Galena leads a pair of bone devils to destroy the PCs in revenge for some past deed that thwarted her master's plan.
 She originally became a hellbred to atone for a misspent life, but between her newfound abilities and the magic she employed as a warlock, she succumbed to the lure of infernal power and turned to evil once more.

-GALENA TODRICK

-Female hellbred warlock (Complete Arcane) 9/hellfire warlock 3

-NE Medium humanoid (hellbred)

-Init +2; Senses darkvision 120 ft., see in darkness; Listen +0, Spot +0

-Languages Abyssal, Common, Draconic, Infernal

-AC 16, touch 14, flat-footed 14; Dodge, Mobility (+2 Dex, +1 armor, +2 deflection, +1 natural) hp 44 (12 HD); fiendish resilience 1 (1/day); DR 2/cold iron Resist fire 10

-Speed 30 ft.
-(6 squares); Shot on the Run Melee spear +7/+2 (1d6-1/×3) Ranged eldritch blast ranged touch +10 (6d6) or Ranged hellfire blast ranged touch +10 (12d6) Base Att +8; Grp +7

-Atk Options Point Blank Shot

-Special Actions hellfire shield (DC 22)

-Combat Gear oil of curse weapon, potion of protection from good, potion of cure moderate wounds, wand of magic missile (CL 7th, 50 charges), wand of lesser restoration (25 charges)

-Invocations Known (CL 12th):
+Galena Todrick Female hellbred warlock (Complete Arcane) 9/hellfire warlock 3 NE Medium humanoid (hellbred) Init +2; Senses darkvision 120 ft., see in darkness; Listen +0, Spot +0 Languages Abyssal, Common, Draconic, Infernal AC 16, touch 14, flat-footed 14; Dodge, Mobility (+2 Dex, +1 armor, +2 deflection, +1 natural) hp 44 (12 HD); fiendish resilience 1 (1/day); DR 2/cold iron Resist fire 10 Fort +6, Ref +8, Will +10 Speed 30 ft.
+(6 squares); Shot on the Run Melee spear +7/+2 (1d6-1/×3) Ranged eldritch blast ranged touch +10 (6d6) or Ranged hellfire blast ranged touch +10 (12d6) Base Atk +8; Grp +7 Atk Options Point Blank Shot Special Actions hellfire shield (DC 22) Combat Gear oil of curse weapon, potion of protection from good, potion of cure moderate wounds, wand of magic missile (CL 7th, 50 charges), wand of lesser restoration (25 charges) Invocations Known (CL 12th):

-At will-brimstone blast (DC 21), eldritch chain, eldritch cone (DC 23), entropic warding, hellrime blast (DC 22), see the unseen, spiderwalk
+At will-brimstone blast (DC 21), eldritch chain, eldritch cone (DC 23), entropic warding, hellrime blast (DC 22), see the unseen, spiderwalk Spell-Like Abilities (CL 12th):